Introduction

 People (and AI) want to know who is talking.
 Add short, meaningful author bios that explain why this person knows what they’re talking about, whether it’s a founder, a field expert, or a long-time practitioner.
 This isn’t filler; it’s a credibility marker.

-If you’ve got certifications, awards, or recognition from known institutions, display them.
+If you’ve got certifications, awards, or recognitions from known institutions, display them.
 These aren’t just good for your homepage; they boost how trustworthy your brand appears when AI is making comparisons across sources.

 Content backed by lived experience stands out.
 Instead of generic how-to posts, go deeper: walk through your own case studies, product challenges, lessons learned, or client results.
 Authenticity and originality are traits AI systems actively look for.